Ponni (1953 film)

-Ponni is a 1953 Indian Tamil-language film starring Sriram, Lalitha and Padmini.
-The film was released in 1953, and the Telugu version Oka Talli Pillalu in the same year.
+Ponni is a 1953 Indian Tamil-language film directed by A. S. A. Sami and C. S. Rao, starring Sriram, Lalitha and Padmini.
+The Telugu version Oka Talli Pillalu was released in the same year.

 Plot

 The story is about a less privileged woman (P. Santha Kumari) left with two daughters.
 She loses one girl ("Baby" Chandrakumari, later Padmini), who is found by a wealthy man (D. Balasubramaniam).
-He changes her name to Kanmani and brings her up in luxury.
-She becomes proud.
+He changes her name to Kanmani, brings her up in luxury and she becomes proud.
 The struggling mother sends the other girl Ponni ("Baby" Asha, later Lalitha) to work in Kanmani's house.
 Kanmani ill treats her and once pushes her down the staircase, which injures Ponni badly, and she lands in hospital.
 The rich man has an adopted son Sundaram (Kaushik).
 His brother, a ne'er-do-well (Sriram), misbehaves with both Ponni and Kanmani.
 In the process, Ponni tries to save her sister, and lands in prison, accused of murder.
 However, the truth comes out and they all live happily thereafter.